 No matter what pet you have, if it lives outside, ensure it always has access to cool, shady areas and plenty of water.
 This can be as simple as large shady trees or wide verandas.
 If your pet cannot get access to these areas, consider putting up a shade sail or market umbrella.
-If your pet is housed in cage or hutch such as rabbits, guinea pigs or birds, position the cage so it does not receive direct sunlight.
-Metal rabbit and guinea pig hutches can be particularly deadly in hot weather as they can become very warm if left in out in the sun for even an hour or two, you may wish to replace them with an all weather timber hutch.
-Consider placing some shade cloth over the cage to help shade your pet and reduce the heart of the sun.
+If your pet is housed in a cage or hutch such as rabbits, guinea pigs or birds, position the cage so it does not receive direct sunlight.
+Metal rabbit and guinea pig hutches can be particularly deadly in hot weather as they can become very warm if left out in the sun for even an hour or two, you may wish to replace them with an all weather timber hutch.
+Consider placing some shade cloth over the cage to help shade your pet and reduce the heat of the sun.
 Large water bottles are available for hutches that will clip on the side of the hutch.

-This prevents the rabbit or guinea pig knocking over a water dish inside the hutch.
+This prevents the rabbit or guinea pig from knocking over a water dish inside the hutch.
 Often a freezer brick wrapped in a tea towel can provide a cool respite for small animals.
 You will see them laying beside these when necessary.
 Frozen carrots are a useful source of food for rabbits and guinea pigs during hot weather!

 An adequate supply of cool, clean drinking water is the most important thing that you can provide your pet with in summer.
 Remember that during summer your pets will drink more water than in winter and if your dog is left alone during the day it is best to leave them with more than one container of water in case the container is knocked over.
-A good water dish should hold at least 2 liters of water and can be made of plastic or stoneware as stainless dishes can over heat the water on a hot day.
+A good water dish should hold at least 2 liters of water and can be made of plastic or stoneware as stainless dishes can overheat the water on a hot day.
 There are even some water dishes that connect to your hose to provide a continuous supply of drinking water.

 We all know not to leave our pets in a car.
 Even parked in the shade temperatures within cars can become extreme within a short time.
 We can’t predict everything that will happen to us when we are out and if your quick dash into the shops becomes 5 or 10 minutes, this could be enough to cause heatstroke to your pet.
 Don’t leave your pet locked in the car, even with the window down, heat exhaustion can be life threatening!

-Common signs that a pet maybe suffering from heat stress includes:
+Common signs that a pet may be suffering from heat stress includes:

 - Loss of skin elasticity